 Brandon Sanderson's Warbreaker also has a sentient sword called "Nightblood".

-In Heinlein'sTunnel In The Sky both the main protagonist and his sister have foot-long Bowie-knives that they've named.
+In Heinlein'sTunnel in the Sky both the main protagonist and his sister have foot-long Bowie-knives that they've named.
 The sister's is "Lady Macbeth".
 The protagonist's knife is called Colonel Bowie, showing an unfortunate lack of creativity on his part.
 Glory Road has Lady Vivamus, explicitly introduced as being just like the next example.

 Another Heinlein example, though not about a weapon this time.
 In his Juvenile novel Have Spacesuit Will Travel, the main character names his titular suit Oscar and has conversations with it.
-In one particular case, it even gives him a pep talk as he lays dying on the surface of Pluto.
-Note that though it's never mentioned outright, there's no indication that he actually believes he's talking to his suit.
+In one particular case, it even gives him a pep talk as he lies dying on the surface of Pluto.
+Note that, though it's never mentioned outright, there's no indication that he actually believes he's talking to his suit.

-In Fritz Leiber's Fafhrd And The Gray Mouser series, Fafhrd wields a sword he calls Greywand, while his partner, the Grey Mouser, wields a sword and a dagger he calls Scalpel and Cat's Claw.
+In Fritz Leiber's Fafhrd and the Gray Mouser series, Fafhrd wields a sword he calls Greywand, while his partner, the Grey Mouser, wields a sword and a dagger he calls Scalpel and Cat's Claw.
 However, Fafhrd calls any sword he happens to be carrying Greywand, and whatever sword and dagger The Mouser wields become Scalpel and Cat's Claw.
 They go through many, many, many of these over the course of the stories, and therefore this is perhaps a purer example of the trope than many of the other examples: Fafhrd's sword is called "Graywand" not because of any special properties it has, but simply because that's what he calls it.

 In Garth Nix's Old Kingdom series, Lirael's sword Nehima keeps changing its own inscription every time she looks at it.